SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments.md

 * Zipkin: `collection-sumologic-otelagent.sumologic:9411/api/v2/spans`

 :::note
 `<RELEASE_NAME>-sumologic-otelagent` could be truncated.
-We truncate at 63 chars because some Kubernetes name fields are limited to this (by the DNS naming spec).
+We truncate at 63 characters because some Kubernetes name fields are limited to this (by the DNS naming spec).
 To avoid this, keep your `<RELEASE_NAME>` short.
-To check final endpoint name, list all services from `<NAMESPACE>` and look for service with configured ports from list above.
+To check the final endpoint name, list all services from `<NAMESPACE>` and look for services with configured ports from the list above.
 :::

 ## Troubleshooting